The new HPC system, Puma, uses SLURM as a job scheduler rather than PBS Pro. SLURM has several advantages:

 - It provides more robust support for a larger number of jobs in queue.

 - It is used by national HPC groups (XSEDE and TACC) making it easier for users to scale out to those systems.

 Allocations and Job Partitions (Queues)

-Using Puma with SLURM is similar to using ElGato and Ocelote with PBS.
-Users will still receive a monthly allocation of cpu hours associated with their PI's group which will be deducted when they run their jobs in standard.
-Users will also still be able to use windfall to run jobs without consuming their monthly allocations.
-As on Ocelote and Puma, jobs run using windfall will still be subject to preemption when resources are requested by higher-priority jobs.
+Using SLURM is similar to using PBS.
+Users will still receive a monthly allocation of CPU hours associated with their PI's group that will be deducted when they run their jobs in standard.
+Users will also be able to use windfall to run jobs without consuming their monthly allocations.
+Jobs run using windfall will be subject to preemption when resources are requested by higher-priority jobs.

 To request a specific partition (standard, windfall, or high_priority), see Job Partition Requests below.